King Abdullah University of Science & Technology (KAUST)

-Establishing a university that doesn't exist, in a city that doesn't exist – in the middle of the desert
+Building a university that didn’t exist, in a city that didn’t exist —on a ribbon of Red Sea sand

 Team